Kristín A. Árnadóttir: Ambassadorship

 The credential confirmation for her ambassadorship to China was conducted on 11 January 2010 by then president Hu Jintao.
 Similarly, her ambassadorship to Vietnam was officially confirmed on 9 December 2010, after presenting her credentials to then President of Vietnam Nguyễn Minh Triết.

 She is the ambassador to Slovakia.

 Other activities

-From 1995 to 2006, Árnadóttir was the vice-president of the organization European Cities Against Drugs (ECAD).
+From 1995 to 2006, Kristín was the vice-president of the organization European Cities Against Drugs (ECAD).